-Avid Says Google Chrome Update Behind Issue That Triggered HollyWood Chaos - The Mac Observer
+Avid Says Google Chrome Update Behind Issue That Triggered Hollywood Chaos - The Mac Observer

 Google Chrome Issue Not an Avid One

-A number of user in the film industry reported that their Mac Pros were failing to reboot.
+A number of users in the film industry reported that their Mac Pros were failing to reboot.
 Rumors about a virus attack circulated.
-However, Google itself admitted that a recent Chrome update “may have shipped with a bug that damages the file system on macOS machines.”
-Avid said this is what caused the issues earlier in the week, not its own software.
+However, Google itself then admitted that a recent Chrome update “may have shipped with a bug that damages the file system on macOS machines.”
+Avid said this is what caused the issues, not its own software.
 Google has subsequently stopped the rollout of the update.

 Avid noted that there were no reports of data loss by its customers at the time of this writing.
 It said it worked alongside both customers and Apple to resolve the issue.
 Most customers dealt with the problem by reinstalling macOS.